AdvancedWood/OSC-Knowledge-Center/content/docs/guide/software trial guidance.md

 ## Feedback

 The usability of this system is going to be evaluated using a standard questionnaire.
 Please use this link to provide your feedback and comment: https://redcap.auckland.ac.nz/surveys/?s=JWERKPW7CED3X9XM.
+First 30 completions will be able to get a Woolworth eGift card (NZD$20).
 Let's improve knoweldge sharing and reuse for offsite construction together!

 ## Acknowledgement